Counseling for Men

 My Journey into Counseling for Men

-It has become de rigueur to speak negatively about men.
-Negative characterizations of men and masculinity, such as ‘toxic,’ ‘chauvinism,’ ‘privilege’ and ‘patriarchy’ are commonplace.
-Pathologizing outspoken, assertive, confident and materially successful men ~ particularly men whom many others rely upon for their successful performance of leadership roles ~ as ‘narcissist’ is commonly done without fair consideration of men’s experience.
+Unfortunately, it has become de rigueur to casually speak negatively with regard to men.
+Negative characterizations of men and masculinity, such as ‘toxic,’ ‘chauvinist,’ ‘privileged’ and ‘patriarchal’ are biased.
+Pathologizing outspoken, assertive, confident and materially successful men ~ particularly men whom many others rely upon for their successful performance of leadership roles ~ as ‘narcissistic’ has become common in the public square, and without fair consideration of men’s real experiences.
 Using such negative labeling without real rational basis of evidence, is clearly a form of bullying, shaming and othering.
+It also creates a potentially psychologically damaging environment for boys and young men.

-From decades of counseling experiences getting to know many men, and working successfully with them with problems of living, I’ve noticed the contemporary field of psychotherapy and counseling misunderstands men in general, despite efforts.
-Views in these professions perpetuate the emasculation of men, through utilization of clinical assessment frameworks for measuring masculine characteristics relative to others.
-Clinical applications of the CNMI (Conformity to Masculine Norms Inventory) and the MRNS (Male Role Norms Scale) objectify and diminish men into categorical degrees of masculinity according to standardized criteria, subtly value judging ranges of masculinity.
+In decades of counseling, learning to know and understand the experiences of many men, working successfully helping them encountering problems of living, I’ve noticed how the contemporary field of psychotherapy and counseling misunderstands men, where many of their issues are overlooked or unaddressed.
+In the worst of cases, the good intentions of many counseling professionals have at best, unintentionally perpetuated the emasculation of men, through utilization of clinical assessment frameworks for measuring masculine characteristics relative to others.
+Clinical assessment and evaluation utilizing the application of the CNMI (Conformity to Masculine Norms Inventory) and the MRNS (Male Role Norms Scale) objectify and diminish men into categorical degrees of masculinity according to biased, standardized criteria, subtly value-judging ranges of masculinity.

 When I entered the psychotherapy profession, I brought the intention to practice as a generalist, carrying out my personal value of gratitude for all individuals, utilizing the gift of my life for the greater good and the betterment of society at large, resolving as a generalist-therapist to “help the world become a better place, one person at a time.”

 As the years progressed, I found myself working in private practice with more male clients, not necessarily by choice, because typically, most help-seeking men would naturally look for a male therapist.
-My experiences in community mental health agencies, academia, and in private psychotherapy practice, have provided me with insights into the hardships that grieving and traumatized men face, in not being respected, heard or acknowledged in their emotional pain.
+My experiences in community mental health agencies, academia, and in private psychotherapy practice, have provided me with insights into the forms of psychological suffering and hardships that men face, in not being respected, heard or acknowledged in their emotional pain.

 Advocating for Boys and Men